GEROGIANNIS/GameNight-Bot/README.md

 - `!games [add/remove/list] [game]`: Manage the list of games.
   - Example: `!games add Chess`, `!games remove Monopoly`, `!games list`.
 - `!clear_games`: Remove all games from the list.
+- `!join`: Confirm participation in the game night.
+- `!leave`: Leave the participation list.
+- `!participants`: List all users confirmed for participation.

 ## Configuration